pandichef/panTeX/README.md

 * `svgz`: got an exception `could not convert image`❌
 * `tif`: just an image; text is blurry & cannot be highlighted❌
 * `tiff`: just an image; text is blurry & cannot be highlighted❌

+# Process Flow
+* string.Template is used to render a markdown template
+* `pandas.DataFrame.to_markdown` is used to create markdown tables
+* `pandoc` is used to the convert markdown file output into a pdf file (markdown 🡲 LaTeX 🡲 pdf)

+# Requirements
+* See `requirements.txt` for the Python package requirements
+* Also requires `pandoc` and `MiKTeX` to be installed (on Windows)